TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/positioning.md

 <div class="lesson-content__panel" markdown="1">

 1. Web Dev Simplified's [Learn CSS Position](https://www.youtube.com/watch?v=jx5jmI0UlXU) video is fast-paced but provides a good visual representation of different positioning behaviors.
 Go ahead and watch it.
-2. [MDN's docs on `position`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) covers all of the conceptual details about positioning.
+1. [MDN's docs on `position`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) covers all of the conceptual details about positioning.
-3. CSS trick's page [Absolute, Relative, Fixed Positioning](https://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) should give you a different insight on the topic.
+1. CSS trick's page [Absolute, Relative, Fixed Positioning](https://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) should give you a different insight on the topic.
 You should read it as well.
-4. Finally, Kevin Powell's article discusses the [difference between fixed and sticky positioning](https://www.kevinpowell.co/article/positition-fixed-vs-sticky/).
+1. Finally, Kevin Powell's article discusses the [difference between fixed and sticky positioning](https://www.kevinpowell.co/article/positition-fixed-vs-sticky/).
 It’s a great read to understand the difference better.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What is the difference between static and relative positioning?](#static-and-relative-positioning)
 - [What is absolute positioning useful for?](#absolute-positioning)